MaxiLR/LicensePlates-ANPR/README.md

 ```
 Options:
-  --detector-type [local|sdk]  Type of detector to use
+  --detector-type [yolo|local|sdk]  Type of detector to use
+  --weights-path TEXT               Path to YOLO weights file (required for YOLO detector)
   --recursive                       Process subdirectories if input is a directory
   --show-result                     Show results in window
   --save-result                     Save annotated images
   --output-dir TEXT                 Output directory for annotated images
   --help                           Show this message and exit.
 ```

 ### Programmatic Usage